Managing Github as code: A DevSecOps approach

 Example of CODEOWNERS file

 To work around the limitations of GitHub's search feature and ensure that every repository includes a code owners file that meets our standards, we’ve used an open-source tool called Steampipe.
-It allows us to query the GitHub APIs using SQL, making it easier to check that all repositories have the correct code owners files in place.
+It allows us to query the GitHub APIs using SQL, making it easier to check that all repositories have the correct code owners files in place (something that might not be the case for the imported repositories).
 An example query to search for non-archived repositories that are missing a CODEOWNERS file looks like the following:

 An example query to search for non archived repositories that are missing a CODEOWNERS file